Subspace clustering using a symmetric low-rank representation: Exploitation of a low-rank representation with a symmetric constraint

 In this section, we propose a low-rank representation with a symmetric constraint (LRRSC).
 Our approach takes into consideration the intrinsically geometrical structure of the symmetric low-rank representation of high-dimensional data.
 We first propose a low-rank representation model with a symmetric constraint, which can be efficiently calculated by solving a convex optimization problem.
 Then, we learn an affinity matrix for subspace clustering by exploiting the intrinsically geometrical structure of the memberships of data points preserved in the symmetric low-rank representation (i.e., the angular information of the principal directions of the symmetric low-rank representation).
 Finally, we discuss the convergence properties and present a computational complexity analysis of LRRSC.

-\subsection{Low-Rank Representation with Symmetric Constraint}
+\subsection{Low-rank representation with symmetric constraint}

-When there are no errors in data $X$ (i.e., the data are strictly drawn from $k$ independent subspaces) the row space of the data, denoted by ${V^*}{V^{*T}}$ \cite{Wei2011RSI} (also known as the shape interaction matrix \cite{Costeira1998MF}), is a block diagonal matrix that has exactly $k$ blocks.
+When there are no errors in data $X$ (i.e., the data are strictly drawn from $k$ independent subspaces, and already ordered according to their respective clusters) the row space of the data, denoted by ${V^*}{V^{*T}}$ \cite{Wei2011RSI} (also known as the shape interaction matrix \cite{Costeira1998MF}), is a block diagonal matrix that has exactly $k$ blocks.
 The row space of $X$ can be used as affinity for subspace clustering, and produces good results.
 It can be calculated using a closed form by computing the skinny SVD of the data matrix $X$, i.e., $X = {U^*}{\Sigma ^*}{V^{*T}}$.
 However, real observations are often noisy.
 Grossly corrupted observations may reduce the performance.
 Low-rank representation techniques can be used to alleviate these problems \cite{Liu2010LRR, Ni2010LRRPSD}.

 To guarantee weight consistency for each pair of data points, we impose a symmetric constraint on the low-rank representation.
 Incorporating low-rank representation with a symmetric constraint in Problem \eqref{eq:lrrwithnoisy}, we consider the following convex optimization problem to seek a symmetric low-rank representation $Z$: